Inaugural poet Amanda Gorman: ‘Even as we grieved, we grew.’

 It can never be permanently defeated.”

 Frost’s appearance at the Kennedy inaugural was a kind of valedictory — he was 86 and died two years later.
 Gorman’s career is just beginning.
-Her first two books come out later this year — the picture story “Change Things” and a bound edition of her inaugural poem.
-Ceremonial works are often quickly forgotten, but Angelou’s “On the Pulse Of the Morning,” which she read at the 1993 inaugural of President Clinton, went on to sell more than 1 million copies as a book.
+Penguin Young Readers announced Wednesday that “The Hill We Climb” will be published in a special edition this spring.
+Two other books come out in September — the illustrated “Change Sings” and a volume of her inaugural poem and other works.
+Ceremonial odes often are quickly forgotten, but Angelou’s “On the Pulse Of the Morning,” which she read at the 1993 inaugural of President Clinton, went on to sell more than 1 million copies as a book.

+By late Wednesday afternoon, “Change Sings” was No. 1 on Amazon.com’s bestseller list, and her September poetry collection was No. 2.
+She had 206K Instagram followers and 121.3K Twitter followers at the end of the inauguration.
+Hours later, she had 1.3 million followers on Instagram and 738,000 on Twitter.

-Invited to the inaugural late last month by first lady Jill Biden, Gorman has read at official occasions before — including a July 4 celebration when she was backed by the Boston Pops Orchestra.
+Invited to the inaugural late last month by first lady Jill Biden, Gorman has read at official occasions before — including a July 4 celebration when she was backed by the Boston Pops Orchestra — and has previously met Michelle Obama and former first lady Hillary Clinton among others.
 She has also made clear her desire to appear at a future inaugural, in a much greater capacity, an ambition she stated firmly in her poem.

 “We, the successors of a country and a time,